OkaNim/unit-converter/README.md

 An input value is cleaned in the int or float type before converting (the unnecessary characters are deleted). <br>
 At this time, if a power of ten is included, it will be recogninzed and incorporated with the cleaned value.<br>
 It is the same for a power of ten in text. <br>
-If cleaning value is only necessary, please set ccu_file = "" or use unitless_CCU.txt.<br>
+If only cleaning value is necessary, please set ccu_file="" or use unitless_CCU.txt.<br>
 <br>
 If there are multiple text in which an unit may be written, put all of them in the list.<br>
-Check whether an unit is written in order (If recognized, stop checking there.)<br>
+Check whether an unit is written in order (if recognized, stop checking there.)<br>
 <br>
 <br>
 <br>
 ### How to prepare CCU files
-Show how to prepare the CCU file for thermal conductivity as an example here.
+Show how to prepare the CCU file (CCU: combination of component units) for thermal conductivity as an example here.
 <br>
 <br>
 A CCU file includes the following three terms:<br>